Chapter 2

 All of the ingredients are in place for an intriguing evening.

-But it’s not Free Jazz.
+It’s not Free Jazz.
 Any idea of improvisation has been

 left behind at the last gig in Amsterdam.
 What ends up on the 8-track